kdeldycke/dotfiles/README.md

     $ curl https://raw.githubusercontent.com/mathiasbynens/dotfiles/master/.macos | diff -ru - ./scripts/osx-config.sh

 Then merge differences to reduce the differences.
-This is going to greatly improve the maintenance of OSX configuration.
+This is going to greatly improve the maintenance of macOS configuration.

 Versions